prafful13/Mitbits_crypto_web/README.md

 ### Blockchain view
 - This view displaces the complete blockchain at the time your hit this view.
 - This view is used to see the transaction made by the simulation and approval of the them using proof of work.
 - We use this view to verify transactions made.
+View it at http://localhost:4000/getBlockChain

 # Bonus part